Xon/XenForo-SVGTemplate/README.md

 This defines a svg.php file, and some options to support content redirection.

-To include in a template:
+To include in a template (or css templates INSIDE a style property):

 {xen:helper svg, 'tempate.svg' }